WHAT IS A NURSE PRACTITIONER?

 Currently, in order to practice in Pennsylvania, an NP must secure business contracts, called collaborative agreements, with two physicians.
 Researchers – including physicians and NPs alike – have proven that this mandate offers no patient health benefits.
 To the contrary, research shows that the mandate restricts access to care and correlates to worse patient health outcomes.

-Senate Bill 25 and House Bill 100 would end this costly, arbitrary and outdated mandate and make Pennsylvania a Full Practice Authority state.
-Currently, 22 states and the District of Columbia are already using Full Practice Authority to expand access to care, especially for those in underserved rural areas and patients with Medicaid insurance.
+Senate Bill 25 would end this costly, arbitrary and outdated mandate and make Pennsylvania a Full Practice Authority state.
+Currently, 26 states and the District of Columbia are already using Full Practice Authority to expand access to care, especially for those in underserved rural areas and patients with Medicaid insurance.

-Senate Bill 25 and House Bill 100 require a Transition to Practice period.
+Senate Bill 25 requires a Transition to Practice period.
 Each new NP must work three years and 3,600 hours in a clinical setting prior to earning Full Practice Authority as regulated by the State Board of Nursing.

 Elected officials have the opportunity to ensure more people can access quality care by modernizing state law and allowing these highly trained professionals to serve patients to their fullest potential.
-Senate Bill 25 and House Bill 100 will make these important changes a reality.
+Senate Bill 25 will make these important changes a reality.

 PA CAN BE NEXT.